johnkola/swagger-to-nextjs/CODEGEN-PROMPTS.md

 Create a package configuration generator using ES Module syntax that generates package.json by rendering templates/project/package.json.hbs using TemplateEngine.
 Import BaseGenerator, helpers, and TemplateEngine using ES Module imports.
 Analyze OpenAPI spec to determine required dependencies including Next.js, React, TypeScript, Tailwind CSS, DaisyUI, and feature-specific packages, prepare template context with all package metadata, scripts, dependencies, and devDependencies, render the template which handles all JSON structure and formatting, never construct package.json content in JavaScript, ensure the template includes "type": "module" and proper Node.js version requirements.
 Export as default.

 ### /src/generators/config/TailwindConfigGenerator.js
-Create a Tailwind CSS configuration generator using ES Module syntax that sets up tailwind.config.js by rendering templates/project/tailwind.config.js.hbs using TemplateEngine.
+Create a Tailwind CSS configuration generator using ES Module syntax that sets up tailwind.config.mjs by rendering templates/project/tailwind.config.mjs.hbs using TemplateEngine.
 Import BaseGenerator, helpers, and TemplateEngine using ES Module imports.
 Prepare template context with content paths, DaisyUI plugin configuration, theme settings from CLI options, custom colors from API branding, and any additional Tailwind customizations, render the template which contains all Tailwind configuration code, never write config code in JavaScript - the template handles the complete module.exports structure, and ensure template receives all specified DaisyUI themes and customization options.
 Export as default.

 ### /src/generators/config/LintingConfigGenerator.js
 Create a comprehensive linting configuration generator using ES Module syntax that generates all linting config files by rendering templates using TemplateEngine.
 Import BaseGenerator, helpers, and TemplateEngine using ES Module imports.
 Generate multiple files by rendering templates/project/.eslintrc.json.hbs for ESLint with TypeScript and React rules, templates/project/.prettierrc.json.hbs for Prettier with Tailwind plugin, templates/project/.stylelintrc.json.hbs for CSS linting, and templates/project/.lintstagedrc.json.hbs for pre-commit hooks, prepare appropriate context for each template based on project analysis, never construct JSON configurations in JavaScript - all config structure must be in templates, and ensure templates include all necessary rules for ES Modules, TypeScript, React, and DaisyUI.
 Export as default.